 Syriac Christianity Past and Present

-Worlds of Late Antiquity (co-taught with Cam Grey)
+Worlds of Late Antiquity (co-taught with Cam Grey and Kim Bowes)

 Orthodox America